-• A network of natural land and riparian habitats will connect corridors for wildlife and species in greatest conservation need ~ With this request, 245 acres of the county's best remaining habitat will be permanently protected, buffered, and connected through 5-8 easement projects, and 513 more acres will be significantly improved through restoration or enhancement.
+• A network of natural land and riparian habitats will connect corridors for wildlife and species in greatest conservation need ~ With this request, 740 acres of the county's best remaining habitat will be permanently protected, buffered, and connected, and 1,342 more acres will be significantly improved through restoration or enhancement.
 To measure program impacts and inform adaptive management, Hennepin County staff initiated a biological monitoring program in 2022.
 Biomonitoring efforts include relevé plots and transect surveys for birds and plants as well as wildlife surveys for pollinators, aquatic invertebrates, reptiles, amphibians, and mammals.
 By 2027, 5 years of data from this effort will be available to begin evaluating the efficacy of HCP work.